TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-assistedupgrade-rca.md

 ### Benefits of upgrading to version 4.0

 Version 4.0 includes the following new features:
-- Support for multi-document transactions within unsharded collections.
+- Support for multi-document transactions within unsharded collections
 - New aggregation operators
 - Enhanced scan performance
 - Faster, more efficient storage